Dominic-Kua/switchbase-design/design.md

 ## Major requirements
 * A database of all switch types exists
-* At can be searched by various fields, either individually or in combination (manufacturer, switch type, manufacturer AND switch type, Manufacturer NOT clicky etc.)
+* It can be searched by various fields, either individually or in combination (manufacturer, switch type, manufacturer AND switch type, Manufacturer NOT clicky etc.)
 * Compatibility of parts should be highlighted
 * User accounts
 * Reviews and ratings can be left